-Before we turn to this question and look at the different train options, let’s take a closer look at three important points:
+Before we turn to this question and look at the different train options to Machu Picchu, let’s take a closer look at three important points:

 1.)
 There is no train that stops “directly” at Machu Picchu.
 The last stop is Aguas Calientes, a small village below Machu Picchu.
 From here you can either pay for the bus (included in our Machu Picchu day tour) that takes about 20 minutes to the entrance or hike up yourself for around 1.5 hours.